NaoiseGaffney/PythonMTACourseCertification/README.md

 ## Code3 is course code.
 ## GaffTest is my code (and copied code snippets)
 ### Code Skills - My Python Code
+Programming is essentially solving a big problem by breaking it down into smaller problems, solving those smaller problems and subsequently solving the bigger problem.
 #### [Tic-Tac-Toe](https://github.com/NaoiseGaffney/PythonMTACourseCertification/blob/master/GaffTest/ticTacToe.py)
 > Tic-Tac-Toe in Python 3 to Test Knowledge and Skills
 > Using: dictionaries, nested lists, functions, for-loops, if-else, try-except, nested if statements.
 Using ANSI features, such as colour (red).
 There is room for improvement of the functionality and code, though works well for a first attempt.
 Please feel free to use and improve.